bruvellu/cephalic-furrow/0-data/README.md

 # Materials and datasets

+Overview of the fly stocks and live-imaging datasets.

 ## Fly stocks

-TODO: compile spreadsheet with fly stocks.

 - [`flystocks.csv`](flystocks.csv): Fly stocks used and generated in this study.

 ## Lightsheet datasets

-Overview of the live-imaging data acquired in a Zeiss Z.1 Lightsheet.

 - [`datasets.csv`](datasets.csv): Metadata information and general annotations for each dataset.